strapdata/gravitee-repository-elassandra/README.md

 * Scalability by adding Elassandra nodes (without re-indexing) and datacenters (for geo localisation concerns or workload separation)
 * Reduce the global complexity and TCO by using the same NoSQL database for both gravitee configuration, reporting and potentially APIs data storage.

-This repository uses Datastax Java driver for synchronous communication with Cassandra and Elasticsearch query over CQL.
+This repository uses Datastax Java driver for communication with Cassandra and Elasticsearch query over CQL.

 ## Requirement